-Animalistic motifs in automobile brand logos are something of a classic.
-Therefore, they are often used and help to convey to potential buyers the meanings that the company lays down.
-Previously, logos were perceived simply as part of a company’s recognizable visual image.
-Nowadays, it is a powerful means of communication with a client and an important element of reputation management.
+Animalistic motifs in automobile brand logos are a kind of classic.
+Therefore, they are often used and help to convey to potential customers the meanings that the company lays down.
+In the past, logos were perceived simply as part of a company’s recognizable visual image.
+Today, it is a powerful means of communication with the client and an important element of reputation management.

 The image of a griffin in a logo can be explained for several reasons:

-- First, in the historical and cultural context, each animal is associated with a particular character and “set of meanings.”
-As the king of beasts, the lion indicates a company’s willingness to assert its leadership position in the market.
-The eagle is associated with a sense of flight, which is especially close to lovers of quality cars.
-Going into mythology, it is worth noting that the griffon is a mythical creature with the head of an eagle and the body of a lion.
-When the image of a griffin is used in the brand identity, they want to emphasize the power and high status because the eagle is called the king of birds, and the lion – the king of beasts.
+• First, in the historical and cultural context, each animal is associated with a certain character and “set of meanings.”
+The lion, as the king of beasts, indicates the company’s readiness to defend its leadership position in the market.
+Eagle is associated with the sense of flight, which is especially close to lovers of quality cars.
+If we turn to mythology, it is worth noting that the griffin is a mythical creature with the head of an eagle and the body of a lion.
+When the image of the griffin is used in corporate style, they want to emphasize strength and high status because the eagle is called the king of birds, and the lion – is the king of beasts.

-- Secondly, most animals in people’s minds are associated with thoughts of speed, agility, endurance, fearlessness, and the ability to survive.
-Such symbolism is quite appropriate for a car brand because a good car should also be enduring and maneuverable.
+• Secondly, most animals in people’s minds are associated with thoughts of speed, agility, endurance, fearlessness, and the ability to survive.
+Such symbolism is quite appropriate for an automobile brand because a good car should also be enduring and maneuverable.

-Consider popular car brands that used the image of a griffin in their logos.
+Let’s consider popular automobile brands that used the image of a griffin in their logos.

 Vauxhall